-43. ANALYTIC GEOMETRY.
-3 credits.
+43. Analytic Geometry.
+4 credits.

-Prerequisite, 22.
+Prerequisite 24 (or equivalent).
 This course shows how geometrical properties of curves and surfaces may be studied by the aid of algebra and various coordinate systems.

 45. DIFFERENTIAL CALCULUS.
-3 credits.
+4 credits.

 Prerequisite, 43.
-Theory of limits; development and use of differentiation formulas; use of derivative and differential in maxima and minima, time rates, curvature, motion, approximate error; expansion of functions in series; partial differentiation.
+Theory of limits; development and use of differentiation formulas; use of derivative and differential in maxima and minima, time rates, eurvature, motion, approximate error; expansion of functions in series; partial differentiation.

-46. INTEGRAL CALCULUS.
-3 credits.
+46. Integral Calculus.
+4 credits.